 Give your child 45 minutes to complete the test.
 Remember to give them time reminders during the test.

-Children will need all the equipment listed above, but they are also allowed a calculator.
+Children will need all the equipment listed above, but they are also allowed a calculator (if you are completing past papers; from May 2014 children will not be allowed to use a calculator in the KS2 SATs maths exam).

 Follow the same instructions as for Test A when administering this test.
 Test B also takes 45 minutes.